isoopod/Pack/docs/Datatypes/Primitives.md

 Encodes a string of variable length between 0 and 65,535 bytes with 2 bytes of overhead.
 Chars already have a variable length of 1-4, so this can range from 65,535 chars to 16,383 chars.

 ## String32

+Encodes a string of variable length between 0 and 16 MiB with 2 bytes of overhead.

+## String32